Cover for only as long as you need it

 What can affect the renewal of my insurance policy?

 Guaranteed renewal does not apply if the insured’s health deteriorates significantly during the insured period and if poor health makes it impossible for the insured to provide proof of insurability.
 In many instances, consumers have the option to convert a term life insurance policy into a more permanent type of life insurance product, such as whole life or universal life policy.

 When are insurance premiums returned?

 A form of term life insurance offered by many financial services providers, including the likes of Discovery Life and Outsurance gives you a return of premiums paid during the policy term if the consumer or insured outlives this insurance policy.

 The expiry term for many of these policies is 15 years, after which the majority of your premiums paid up to that time (less any fees and expenses, these are retained by the insurance company) will be returned if the term has expired and you have not died.

-When making any financial decision, from taking out funeral cover to buying life insurance, your needs and reasons for considering such a purchase should be the driving force, especially if you are a first-time buyer.
-Your current income and lifestyle should determine whether you need life insurance or can wait a while longer to invest in that.
+When making any financial decision, from taking out funeral cover to buying life insurance, your needs, and reasons for considering such a purchase should be the driving force, especially if you are a first-time buyer.
+Your current income and lifestyle should determine whether you need term life insurance or can wait a while longer to invest in that.

 These aspects are the driving force behind ever-changing legislation to force South Africans to be more disciplined with their money.
 Having the right attitude about money is the first step, and for many, this starts with becoming financially literate.